5 minute read

 Benefits to service providers

-• Helps to smaller suppliers – the Government has pledged to dedicate its resources towards promoting SMEs, which is exactly what the G-Cloud Framework does
+• Helps smaller suppliers – The government has pledged to dedicate its resources to promoting SMEs, which is exactly what the G-Cloud Framework does.

-• Gets products in front of the public sector – this saves suppliers from having to find customers and frees up valuable time that is better spent elsewhere
+• Gets products to the public sector – This saves suppliers from finding customers and frees up valuable time better spent elsewhere.

 Final thoughts

-Public sector organisations benefit from acquiring a service that is transparent, accessible, secure, and accredited.
-They can use it to adopt a cloud-first approach that saves time and money, without having to endure the competitive tendering process.
+Public sector organisations benefit from acquiring a service that is transparent, accessible, secure, and certified.
+They can use it to adopt a cloud-first approach that saves time and money without enduring the competitive tendering process.

 woman using the g cloud 12 framework